digitallawyer/openlegaldictionary/_definitions/vend.md

 ---
 title: Vend
 permalink: "/definitions/vend.html"
-body: To sell; to transfer the owner-shlp of an article to another for a price ln money.
+body: To sell; to transfer the owner-shlp of an article to another for a price in money.
 The term is not commonly applled to the sale of real estate, although Its derivatives “vendor” and "vendee” are
 published_at: '2018-07-07'